-Dr. Wright teaches in the General Biology sequence (BI-101, 102), Neurobiology (BI-335), and Research Methods (BI-242).
+Dr. Wright teaches in the General Biology sequence (BI-101, 102), Neurobiology (BI335), Pathophysiology (BI336), Nutrition (BI285)and Research Methods (BI-242) for the Biology Department.
+She also teaches Medical Physiology (GC502) for the Genetic Counseling graduate program and has co-taught Mechanisms of Disease (PA524) for the Physician Assistant program.
 Her previous teaching experiences include courses in Human Anatomy, Human Physiology and Medical Neuroscience.

 Dr. Wright’s general research interests are related to how peripheral axons and Schwann cells (the glial cells of the peripheral nervous system) communicate following injury, during development and in association with certain disease states.
 Using a variety of approaches including standard biochemical and molecular assays, in vitro models of axon-Schwann cell interactions, and in vivo rodent models of axonal regeneration, Dr. Wright studies the basic biology of Schwann cells and how these cells contribute to functional recovery following injury.

 *indicates Arcadia University student

 - Li K, Nicaise C, Sannie D, Hala TJ, Javed E, *Parker JL, Putatunda R, Regan KA, Suain V, Brion JP, Rhoderick F, Wright MC, Poulsen DJ, Lepore AC.
 Overexpression of the Astrocyte Glutamate Transporter GLT1 Exacerbates Phrenic Motor Neuron Degeneration, Diaphragm Compromise, and Forelimb Motor Dysfunction following Cervical Contusion Spinal Cord Injury.
 Neurosci.
 2014 May 28;34(22):7622-38